snipe-scripts/prospecting/README.md

 ## Original Github Repository
 https://github.com/glitchdetector/fivem-prospecting

-## Installation
+## Resource Installation
+* Download the repository
+* Put the `prospecting` folder in your resources directory.
+Make sure the resource is named **prospecting**
+* Add `ensure prospecting` to your server config
-- Add metaldetector item in your items.lua
+* Add metaldetector item in your items.lua

 ### QBCore
 ```lua